ItzCrazyKns/Perplexica/README.md

 ## Using Perplexica's API

 Perplexica also provides an API for developers looking to integrate its powerful search engine into their own applications.
-You can run searches, customize models, and get results tailored to your needs.
+You can run searches, use multiple models and get answers to your queries.

 For more details, check out the full documentation [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/API/SEARCH.md).